Kansas struggles to fix vaccine reporting issues

 Kansas is working to fix its troubled system for sending vaccine data to the federal government, saying glitches caused about 100,000 doses that were given to not be registered as being administered.

-U.S. Centers for Disease Control and Prevention data shows the state administering only 60.2% of the 581,975 doses it has received.
-The state, however, puts the figure at 63.8% and says it has received 572,275 doses.
+U.S. Centers for Disease Control and Prevention data shows the state administering only 67% of the 581,975 doses it has received.
+The state, however, puts the figure at 68.9% and says it has received 572,275 doses.
+Both were an improvement from Friday.

 Democratic Gov. Laura Kelly said in her biweekly conference call with elected officials last week that part of the problem is with the system that the state uses to track vaccinations, which is called Kansas WebIZ.